Contents

 To delay or prevent unloading an analyzer’s resources — caching them for later use by a different analyzer instance — you can select a SpeechAnalyzer.Options.ModelRetention option and create the analyzer with an appropriate SpeechAnalyzer.Options object.

-To set the priority of analysis work, create the analyzer with a SpeechAnalyzer.Options object given a priority value.
+To set the priority of analysis work, create the analyzer with a SpeechAnalyzer.Options object with the desired priority value.

 Specific modules may also offer options that improve responsiveness.